hheisig51/Engineering_4_Notebook/README.md

 [03-button.py](/code/03-button.py)

-Let's import our libraries and setup our LEDs' like before.
+Let’s import our libraries and set up our LEDs’ like before.

 ```python
 import board